Antofagasta: Roads

 The main land route connectivity in the province is Route 5-CH, which connects the city with the rest of the country and is part of the Panamerican Highway.
 This route connects to the city by Route CH-26 in the north of the city, and Route CH-28 to the south.
 In addition, the city is connected to the north of the country by Route 1-CH, a way that also allows access to Andrés Sabella Gálvez International Airport and the natural monument La Portada.

 Vehicular traffic is concentrated around the main avenues of the city due to the long and narrow shape of the urban area.
 The only avenue that crosses the city from north to south, corresponds to the coastal route known as Avenida Costanera, which is formed by the avenues Jaime Guzmán, Ejército, República de Croacia, Grecia, José Manuel Balmaceda, Aníbal Pinto, 7º de Línea and Edmundo Pérez Zujovic; these avenues provide access to places including Mall Plaza Antofagasta, the Campus Coloso of the University of Antofagasta, the city hall of the Municipality of Antofagasta.

 Airport

 Andrés Sabella Gálvez International Airport is the only airport in Antofagasta and is located in Cerro Moreno, north of the city.
-This site, despite being classified as International Airport, operates mostly as a terminal for national flights, with one international airline, LATAM Peru, flying to Lima.
+This site, despite being classified as an international airport, operates mostly as a terminal for national flights, with one international airline, LATAM Peru, flying to Lima.
 In this terminal three domestic airlines also operate, LATAM Chile, JetSMART and Sky Airlines.